-- RFMO VMS programs should define which entities VMS data are reported to, and these should include: - a) The flag State Fisheries Management Centre; - b) Either simultaneous or immediate and automated re-reporting from the FMC to coastal States when the vessel is operating in waters under coastal State national jurisdiction; and - c) Simultaneous or immediate and automated re-reporting in "near real time" to the RFMO where the vessel is operating. - RFMO VMS programs should mandate that coastal States receive, and be able to use for prescribed purposes, VMS reports for foreign-flagged vessels when they are present in their EEZs, or within a prescribed distance from waters under their national jurisdiction, when those vessels are reporting to an RFMO VMS and those VMS reports do not automatically go to the coastal State. - If VMS reports are sent first to flag State FMCs, then the RFMO Secretariat should receive the individual reports on a "near-real time" basis (e.g., within at least the same frequency as the VMS reporting requirement and via an automated process that does not involve human intervention).
+- RFMO VMS programs should define which entities VMS data are reported to, and these should include: - a) The flag State Fisheries Management Centre; - b) Either simultaneous or immediate and automated re-reporting from the FMC to coastal States when the vessel is operating in waters under coastal State national jurisdiction; and - c) Simultaneous or immediate and automated re-reporting in "near real time" to the RFMO where the vessel is operating.
+The best practice for ensuring comprehensive data sharing, and to ensure VMS data can be used for scientific or compliance purposes, is for RFMO VMS to be designed as centralized or partly centralized programs. - RFMO VMS programs should mandate that coastal States receive, and be able to use for prescribed purposes, VMS reports for foreign-flagged vessels when they are present in their EEZs, or within a prescribed distance from waters under their national jurisdiction, when those vessels are reporting to an RFMO VMS and those VMS reports do not automatically go to the coastal State. - If VMS reports are sent first to flag State FMCs, then the RFMO Secretariat should receive the individual reports on a "near-real time" basis (e.g., within at least the same frequency as the VMS reporting requirement and via an automated process that does not involve human intervention).